noisebridge/gung-heap/README.md

 ### Tips

 1. Avoid long sentences and long explanations
-2. Assume your reader knows how to use all tools and software
+2. Assume your reader knows the basics of all tools and software
-3. Infrastructure projects go on the wiki at [noisebridge.net](noisebridge.net)
+    - Do include special techniques and special knowledge (e.g. how to get to a deeply hidden menu item)

 ### Simple Walkthrough